quanteda/blog.quanteda.org/content/post/quanteda-v2.markdown

-We are proud to announce the version 2 release of the **quanteda** package, following over a year of planning, discussion, design, and -- most significantly -- programming and testing. **quanteda** 2.0 is a major update introducing some major changes and new features detailed below.
+We are proud to announce the version 2.0 release of the **quanteda** package, following over a year of planning, discussion, design, and -- most significantly -- programming and testing. **quanteda** version 2.0 is a major update introducing some major changes and new features detailed below.

 ## Major changes

 ### 1. Object structure

 All included data objects (corpus, tokens, dfm and dictionary) have the new formats.
 These are all updated to work with the existing extractor and replacement functions.
-Your old objects are automatically upgraded to the 2.0 structure by **quanteda**'s functions but you can also do it manually using `as.corpus()`, `as.tokens()`, `as.dfm()` or `as.dictionary()`.
+Your old objects are automatically upgraded to the version 2.0 structure by **quanteda**'s functions but you can also do it manually using `as.corpus()`, `as.tokens()`, `as.dfm()` or `as.dictionary()`.

 One of the biggest headaches we faced in making the structural change was that other package authors -- including the (as of today) 20 packages that have strong reverse dependencies on **quanteda** had written functions that bypassed the accessor and replacement functions, despite our explicit plea not to do this in the documentation.
 By working with these package authors, however, we were able to correct almost all of this.